ddeletic/Arduino-nrf9160dk/README.md

 - Adjust the paths to these files in the JSON file
 - Copy the JSON file to a location on the internet
 - Publish the link to the JSON
-- Users need to add the link to JSON in their Arduino IDE Preferences, under 'Additional boards manager URLs'

-## Using the BSP
+## Installing the BSP

-If you only want to use the BSP to create sketches for nRF9160dk board, in Arduino Preferences, add 'https://github.com/ddeletic/arduino_bosl_nrf9160dk_downloads/raw/main/package_bosl_nrf9160dk_index.json' to 'Additional boards manager URLs'.
-Save preferences.
+Once the BSP has been published, users have to add path to the json file to the list of additional packafe locations in Arduino preferences under 'Additional boards manager URLs'.
+This can be:

+* a local file (e.g. [file:///C:/Users/%USERNAME%/Documents/bosl/dist/package_bosl_nrf9160dk_index.json]())
+* an URL (e.g. https://github.com/ddeletic/arduino_bosl_nrf9160dk_downloads/raw/main/package_bosl_nrf9160dk_index.json)

 Open the Board Manager and search for 'bosl'.
 Only one result will come up.
-Install and have fun.
+Install (upgrade or remove) the BSP and have fun.